-The next Law Institute will be held from Saturday, July 20 to Sunday, July 28, 2019, in Washington, DC.
-Student housing during the Law Institute will be on the campus of George Washington University (Foggy Bottom Campus), 1900 F St., NW, Washington, D.C.
-20052.
+The next Law Institute will be held from Saturday, July 11 to Sunday, July 19, 2020, in Washington, DC., at the George Washington University Law School.

 Below is a list of sample activities from the previous Law Institutes.
 (Not all sites and activities are offered every year.)

 - Visit the Supreme Court, Department of State, U.S. Capitol, Department of Justice, DEA Museum, and other government agencies;

 - Tour the monuments and visit the National Archives and view the US Constitution and Declaration of Independence;

 - Visit foreign embassies to learn about international law;